 The two most famous statements in the Farewell Address are comments about political parties and foreign alliances.
 Washington didn’t like the idea of political parties (which he called “baneful”) and made that clear in a concluding statement in a passage about factions.
 “The common and continual mischiefs of the spirit of party are sufficient to make it the interest and duty of a wise people to discourage and restrain it,” he said.

 The president also famously warned that the United States should stay “steer clear of permanent Alliances with any portion of the foreign world.”
 Washington didn’t say that the young nation should be isolationist; in fact, he said that it should “observe good faith and justice towards all nations.”

-But his advice was that any permanent alliance should be considered greatly, even he wasn’t a big believer in them.
+But his advice was that any permanent alliance should be considered greatly.
 “I hold the maxim no less applicable to public than to private affairs, that honesty is always the best policy.
 I repeat it, therefore, let those engagements be observed in their genuine sense.
 But, in my opinion, it is unnecessary and would be unwise to extend them,” he added.